Photo: Bella Bridesmaids | Sarah Harvey

 Satin has a lustrous sheen on the outside and a dull, matte back, and it goes by many different names:

-Satin fabrics are often soft and have a beautiful drape, though some can be a bit stiffer.
-Because of its sheen and luxurious appearance, it’s best for a formal celebration rather than a casual event.
+Satin fabrics are often soft and have a beautiful drape, although some can be slightly stiffer.
+Due to its sheen and luxurious appearance, a satin dress is best for formal celebrations rather than casual events.

 Silk

-Silk fabric is luxurious, sophisticated, and simply perfect for a wedding!
+Silk fabric is luxurious, sophisticated, and perfectly suited for a wedding.
 Silk fabric is woven from silk threads, but there are many variations of the fabric in terms of weight and texture.

 Dupioni silk and Mikado are some of the stiffer variations of silk.
 Dupioni has a bit of grain and a lot of sheen, while Mikado tends to be extra-thick with a shiny finish.